hacdias/fintracts/RESEARCH.md

 ## 1. Problem Statement

 The goal of this project is to investigate how we can build verified financial risk-aware smart contracts that can be deployed to the blockchain.
-This verification should lead to less error-prone contracts, whose financial properties are verified and ensured before being added to the blockchain.
+On one hand, the verification should lead to less error-prone contracts, whose financial properties are verified and ensured before being added to the blockchain.
+On the other hand, adding the contract to the blockchain should not increase the systemic risk of the financial system.

 ## 2. Motivation